neoalienson/hexo-plugin-js-compactor/README.md

 # hexo-plugin-js-compactor

-Minifiy, concat js files,  and then insert to after beginning or before endding of body tag.
+Minify, concat JS files, and then insert after beginning or before ending of body tag.
-Create from https://github.com/chenzhutian/hexo-all-minifier focus on js.
-Compatible to Hexo 5.0 or above.
+Created from https://github.com/chenzhutian/hexo-all-minifier focusing on JS.
+Compatible with Hexo 5.0 or above.

 ## Configurations

-To enable the plugin add this to your config.yml .
-The example place jquery into beginning of body, the rest near the end of body:
+To enable the plugin add this to your _config.yml.
+The example places jQuery at the beginning of body, the rest near the end of body:

 ```
 js_compactor: